- Role-based, attribute-based, & just-in-time access to infrastructure

 - Review privileges regularly.
 Your company should define a cadence to review existing accounts and permission levels.
 Newer companies should hold a monthly review, while mature companies with more accounts to manage can host a quarterly review.
 Revoke any excess privileges you discover, and close or deprovision all inactive accounts.

 These best practices will help you secure your privileged accounts, data, and assets to enforce compliance requirements and improve operational security without disrupting user workflow.

 Successful implementation of the principle of least privilege balances security and productivity.
 It eases friction for workers by increasing network uptime and reducing the impact of user error.
 At the same time, it condenses your cyberattack surface, making it harder for bad actors to release malware and access sensitive data.

-While workflow disruptions, diverse computing networks, and default credentials all present challenges, access control software can help. strongDM is a control plane for centralizing user access across differing environments, making it easy to enforce the principle of least privilege without administrative busywork.
-And built-in session monitoring and log collection helps streamline compliance requirements, making it easier to pass an audit.
+While workflow disruptions, diverse computing networks, and default credentials all present challenges, access control software can help.
+StrongDM is a control plane for centralizing user access across differing environments, making it easy to enforce the principle of least privilege without administrative busywork.
+And built-in session monitoring and log collection help streamline compliance requirements, making it easier to pass an audit.

 If you want to learn more about how StrongDM can help you implement the principle of least privilege, contact one of our experts today for a free demo.

 To learn more about how StrongDM helps companies with managing permissions, make sure to check out our Managing Permissions Use Case.